-The parties agree to introduce an entitlement of \$6,000 in each of 2023 and 2024 for each principal to Primary Principals' (NZEI Te Riu Roa) Collective Agreement 2023-2025 access professional coaching and support.
+The parties agree to introduce an entitlement of \$5,000 per annum for each principal to access professional coaching and support from the beginning of Term 2, 2023 for the term of the collective agreement.
 This is intended to support ongoing coaching, professional learning and development and other opportunities that assist with principals' leadership capability.